LLNL/pysparkplug/docs/stats/composite.rst

 Composite Distribution
 =========================
-The composite distribution is the staple distribtion of *pysparkplug* that allows for distributions over heterogenous tuples of data.
+The composite distribution is the staple distribtion of *DMLearn* that allows for distributions over heterogenous tuples of data.
 Assume we have observed a d-dimensional tuple :math:`x=(x_1, x_2, \dots, x_d)` with component-wise data types :math:`(T_1, T_2, \dots, T_d)`.
 The composite distribution models the tuple with a likelihood

 .. math::